How to Grow Angel Trumpet Flowering Shrub

 About Angel Trumpet Flowers

 People love Angel’s Trumpet flowers.
 This flowering shrub has attractive, and very fragrant flowers.
-While you may think of it as a tree, Brugmansia is really a flowering shrub.
+While you may think of it as a tree, Brugmansia is really a flowering perennial shrub.
 Most people view it as a tree, because the recommended way to grow it for maximum blooms, is in the form of a tree.
 Native to South America, this perennial shrub can grow up to 20 feet tall.
 When growing Angel Trumpet flowers, it is important to keep in mind that this is a toxic plant.

 Did you Know?
 Brugmansia was named after Sebald Justin Brugmans, a Natural History professor in Holland.